Uncover hidden leaks by taking a closer look at where exactly your dollars are going. Here are some painless ways to spend less so you can save more.

-“If you don’t use every single dollar, you end up being tempted to spend that money on things you don’t really need,” says Erin Engler, community outreach and education representative at Dupaco Community Credit Union’s Asbury, Iowa, branch.
+“If you don’t use every single dollar, you end up being tempted to spend that money on things you don’t really need,” said Erin Engler, assistant vice president, community outreach and education manager at Dupaco Community Credit Union.

 Engler has practiced zero-sum budgeting for as long as she can remember.

 “It helps me save money and not be wasteful,” she said.
 “It also really helps me focus on getting my debts paid off quicker, and that saves me money in the long run too.”

 Curious whether this budgeting approach would work for you?
 Consider these tips before you switch: